MalloryMiller/KritaColorJitter/README.md

   <p>If you find any issues using this plugin (which has only been well tested using the Linux 64-bit appimage version of the software on version 5.2.2), please submit an issue on its <a href="https://github.com/MalloryMiller/KritaColorJitter/issues">Github Issues page</a> with the "bug" label if you get the chance.</p>

   <h2>Credits</h2>
-  <p>I looked at <a href="https://github.com/EyeOdin/Pigment.O">Pigment.O</a> quite a bit as reference since it also dealt with colors and used the VSCode <a href="https://github.com/cg-cnu/vscode-krita-plugin-generator">Krita Plugin Generator</a> extension to generate a base for the plugin to build from.</p>
+  <p>I looked at <a href="https://github.com/EyeOdin/Pigment.O">Pigment.O</a> quite a bit as reference since it also dealt with colors and used the VSCode <a href="https://github.com/cg-cnu/vscode-krita-plugin-generator">Krita Plugin Generator</a> extension to generate a base to build from.</p>

 </body>